stouffer/EvoGeoModules/manuscript/manuscript.md

 <!--Result 3-->

 Species interactions vary in a way that is independent from species distribution [@pois12c].
 One possible explanation is that species that have a strong (coevolutionary) relationship would either co-distribute more, or interact more frequently when they co-occur.
-Should it be true, we would expect that *coevolved species pairs*, or in other words, species involved in an interaction contributing strongly to the community-wide coevolution, should be interacting frequently.
+Should it be true, we would expect that *coevolved species pairs*, or in other words, species involved in an interaction contributing strongly to the community-wide coevolution, should be interacting frequently [@mouq12].
 This would result in a positive association between the frequency of the interaction (the number of observations of a particular interaction divided by the number of observations of the tow species together), and its overall importance for coevolution (here measured in the *regional* network).
 As we report in **FIGURE**, we do not find this relationship -- how strongly an interaction contributes to overall coevolution does not predict how frequently it will be realized when the two species are put together.

 <!--Discussion 3-->